Rape Trial Judge Who Suggested Victims Should Keep ‘Knees Together’ Resigns

 — Joe Lofaro (@giuseppelo) March 9, 2017

 Judge Camp told the disciplinary council that his comments were due to an “unconscious bias,” at which time he apologized, saying he was remorseful and amenable to rehabilitation.
-However, the Canadian Judicial Council was not convinced, and in its report it stated the following.
+However, the Canadian Judicial Council was not convinced, and in its report, it stated the following.

 “We find that the judge’s conduct, viewed in its totality and in light of all of its consequences, was so manifestly and profoundly destructive of the concept of impartiality, integrity and independence of the judicial role that public confidence is sufficiently undermined to render the judge incapable of executing the judicial office.”

 Of the 23 judges on the Canadian Judicial Council, only four voted against the motion to remove Camp.
-The council also adopted findings from another enquiry where dismissal was recommended.
+The council also adopted findings from another inquiry where dismissal was recommended.
 They found that the judge “relied on discredited myths and stereotypes about women and victim-blaming,” saying that his comments revealed “antipathy” toward laws meant to protect vulnerable witnesses.

 “I thank everyone who was generous and kind to me and my family in the last 15 months, particularly my legal team.
 I will not be answering media inquiries today.”

-According to NPR, the furore resulting from the “knees together” comments in the rape case resulted in the offending Canadian judge resigning, shortly after the Canadian Judicial Council issued its recommendation this week.
+According to NPR, the furor resulting from the “knees together” comments in the rape case resulted in the offending Canadian judge resigning, shortly after the Canadian Judicial Council issued its recommendation this week.

 The “why couldn’t you just keep your knees together” comment sparked outrage.
 The 2014 rape trial, which resulted in the judge’s resignation, occurred when Camp was serving on the Alberta Provincial Court.
 The sexual assault allegations were made by a complainant described by the Judicial Council as a vulnerable 19-year-old woman.
 Sometimes Camp referred to the woman as “the accused,” saying he saw no signs of an attack.
-Several times he suggested that sexual contact could have physically been avoided, saying that if she had skewed her pelvis slightly she could have avoided him.
+Several times he suggested that sexual contact could have physically been avoided, saying that if she had skewed her pelvis slightly, she could have avoided him.
 During the rape trial, Camp had some advice for the woman.

 “Sex and pain sometimes go together.
 That’s not necessarily a bad thing.
 Sex is very often a challenge.”